craftingcity/The-Known-World/Game Notes/NPCs/Prime/Pantheon/The Pantheon.md

 ####

-# Non-God Powers
+# The Gods of the Planes
 ## Outer Planar Rulers
-Some beings are so powerful that while they are not technically gods, as they are not born from the counciousnesses of mortals, but may as well be considered "at the same level".
+Some beings are so powerful that while they are not technically gods, as they are not born from the counciousnesses of mortals, but may as well be considered "at the same level" in regards to power or ability.

 #### Demogorgan, the Demon King of the Abyss
 [[Demogorgan]] is the most powerful demon in the [[Abyss]].